harej/hackerpaste/README.md

 Anything pushed to the `main` branch of `https://github.com/harej/hackerpaste` will be automatically deployed to Skynet and available through the Handshake domain `hackerpaste.hns`.
 Said branch should be considered the source of truth as to the latest version of Hacker Paste.

-If you would like to deploy your own build of Hacker Paste to Skynet (either because you've made modifications or you do not trust the owner of the `handshake.hns` domain):
+If you would like to deploy your own build of Hacker Paste to Skynet (either because you've made modifications or you do not trust the owner of the `hackerpaste.hns` domain):

 4. Upload `build` directory to Skynet using a portal such as [siasky.net](https://siasky.net).
 Be sure to select the directory upload option.
 You will get a link with a 55-character subdomain to your deployment.